-Before Aaron Hernandez’s suicide in his prison cell in 2017, he was a world-class athlete who received the largest signing bonus ever given to an NFL tight end — $12.5 million — which went a long way to giving him the kind of life most of us could only ever dream about.
+Before Aaron Hernandez’s death in 2017, he was a world-class athlete who received the largest signing bonus ever given to an NFL tight end — $12.5 million — which went a long way to giving him the kind of life most of us could only ever dream about.

-Despite looking like a quintessential American success story, behind the scenes, Aaron Hernandez’s world had been spiraling out of control since his father died when he was 16.
+Yet despite looking like a quintessential American success story, behind the scenes, Aaron Hernandez’s world had been spiraling out of control since his father died when he was 16.
 The privilege and fame that came with his superstar status only exacerbated Hernandez’s crisis, culminating in Hernandez’s killing of Odin Lloyd in 2013 and his subsequent murder conviction two years later.

 Aaron Hernandez’s Meteoric Rise Hid The Turmoil In His Soul

-Aaron Josef Hernandez was born on November 6, 1989, in Bristol, Connecticut.
+Aaron Josef Hernandez was born on Nov.
+6, 1989, in Bristol, Connecticut.
 Both he and his brother Jonathan were regularly abused — both physically and emotionally — by their alcoholic father.
 Jonathan Hernandez wrote in his book The Truth About Aaron: My Journey to Understand My Brother that Aaron Hernandez also suffered sexual abuse when he was just six years old at the hands of two older boys.

 Aaron Hernandez played successful college football and got the attention of the New England Patriots, who drafted him in the fourth round — 113th overall — of the 2010 NFL draft.
 If Hernandez saw his success as a chance to keep on the right side of the law, he appears not to have taken it, finding himself implicated in a double homicide in 2012.

 Though he would eventually be indicted on first-degree murder charges in the killings, those charges would catch up with Hernandez after he had already begun his fall from NFL stardom.
-In the end, Hernandez would be acquitted of these charges, owing mostly to a bungled crime scene investigation that resulted in no physical evidence being introduced at Hernandez’s trial.
+In the end, Hernandez would be acquitted of these charges, owing mainly to a bungled crime scene investigation that resulted in no physical evidence being introduced at Hernandez’s trial.

 The Inexlicable Murder Of Odin Lloyd

-The men picked up Lloyd at around 2.30 a.m. on June 17, 2013.
+The men picked up Lloyd at around 2:30 a.m. on June 17, 2013.
 It was the last time Lloyd would be seen alive.
 Sensing that the situation was potentially dangerous, Lloyd texted his sister that morning that he was with “NFL,” adding, “Just so you know.”

-Investigators turned up video evidence of Hernandez carrying the type of gun used to kill Lloyd on the morning of the 17th, and Aaron Hernandez was arrested on June 26, 2013, and charged with the first-degree murder of Odin Lloyd.
+Investigators turned up video evidence of Hernandez carrying the same type of gun used to kill Lloyd on the morning of the 17th.
+Boston police arrested Aaron Hernandez just nine days later, on June 26, 2013, and charged him with the first-degree murder of Odin Lloyd.